Payne Arena: History

 The arena was built in 2003, at a cost of $23 million, and is owned by the City of Hidalgo Municipal Facilities Corporation.
 The former DaimlerChrysler Corporation, at that time the owner of the Dodge brand, purchased the naming rights to the arena.
 Country music star Alan Jackson gave the first concert at the arena.

 On February 4, 2010, State Farm Insurance bought the naming rights for the arena.
 In June 2014, State Farm extended their naming rights deal for another five years.
-State Farm does not plan on renewing the naming rights deal once it expires.
+State Farm did not plan on renewing the naming rights deal before it expired, but in 2018, the arena was briefly renamed to State Farm Hidalgo Arena to avoid confusion with the then-recently renamed State Farm Arena in Atlanta, Georgia.

 In September 2019, local car dealership Payne Auto Group assumed the arena's naming rights.

 Events

 Payne Arena was the home to the Rio Grande Valley Vipers of the NBA G League.
 The team was based at the arena from 2007 until 2018 when their new home, Bert Ogden Arena in Edinburg, was completed.

 The professional minor league Rio Grande Valley Killer Bees ice hockey team of the Central Hockey League called the arena home from 2003 to 2012.
 In 2013 a junior ice hockey team of the same name began play as a member of the North American Hockey League and played there until the team relocated to Aston, Pennsylvania, for the 2015–16 season.
 In 2018, another junior level Killer Bees returned to the Rio Grande Valley in the USA Central Hockey League, but the league folded after six weeks of operation.
 The Rio Grande Valley Dorados of arena football's AF2 league were tenants from 2004 until 2009, when the team folded along with the league.
 The Rio Grande Valley Magic of the Lone Star Football League played in the arena from 2011 through 2012.
 The Rio Grande Valley Flash of the Major Arena Soccer League were founded in 2012, renamed, as Hidalgo La Fiera in July 2013, and then ceased operations mid-season in December 2014.

 One notable State Farm Arena concert took place in 2009, when Mexican singer Gloria Trevi performed before a soldout crowd.
 Trevi has been a resident of the Rio Grande Valley in recent years and presently resides in nearby McAllen.
 Another notable concert featured country music star George Strait in 2014 as the second-to-last show of his farewell "The Cowboy Rides Away Tour".
 On October 19, 2014, the arena hosted an NBA pre-season game between the Houston Rockets and Golden State Warriors.
 In 2016, UFC Fight Night: Poirier vs. Johnson was held at the arena.